-The directive works at the HTTP header level: Nginx sends the header in every response, and the browser applies the rule before making requests.
-You don’t need to change your application code or database.
-The always parameter ensures the header appears on error pages (404, 500, etc.) so browsers stay protected even when your application encounters problems.
+The directive works at the HTTP header level: Nginx sends the header in the response, and the browser applies the rule before making follow-up requests.
+You do not need to change your application code or database before using it as a migration bridge.
+The always parameter adds the header on non-2xx responses within the same header context, but it does not override a sibling location block that never inherits the directive.

 Mixed content occurs when an HTTPS page references resources (images, scripts, stylesheets, fonts) using HTTP URLs.
 Browsers classify this as a security risk because attackers can intercept or modify unencrypted assets even though the page itself loads over TLS.
 Modern browsers block mixed active content (scripts, iframes) by default and warn users about mixed passive content (images, media).

-Common scenarios where mixed content appears: WordPress sites where image URLs were hard-coded when HTTP was the default, legacy content management systems storing asset paths in databases, external CDN URLs that don’t support HTTPS, or third-party embed codes (analytics, chat widgets, ads) still using HTTP endpoints.
+Common scenarios where mixed content appears: WordPress sites where image URLs were hard-coded when HTTP was the default, legacy content management systems storing asset paths in databases, external CDN URLs that do not support HTTPS, or third-party embed codes (analytics, chat widgets, ads) still using HTTP endpoints.

-The upgrade-insecure-requests directive tells browsers to automatically rewrite HTTP URLs to HTTPS before making the request, fixing mixed content transparently while you update hard-coded references in templates or databases.
-Think of it like URL rewrite rules in Apache or IIS, except the browser handles the upgrade after the TLS handshake completes instead of the server redirecting each request individually.
+The upgrade-insecure-requests directive tells browsers to automatically rewrite HTTP URLs to HTTPS before making the request, reducing mixed-content failures for assets that already have HTTPS versions while you update hard-coded references in templates or databases.
+Think of it like a client-side migration helper: the browser handles eligible subresource upgrades after the TLS handshake completes instead of forcing the server to redirect each asset request individually.

 This directive complements server-level security but does not replace it.
-Always continue enforcing 301 HTTPS redirects in Nginx to catch users arriving on HTTP pages (see the URL redirect guide).
-Pair upgrade-insecure-requests with HSTS to force HTTPS at the domain level: HSTS ensures browsers always connect to your domain over HTTPS on subsequent visits, while upgrade-insecure-requests handles subresource URLs that still reference HTTP.
+Keep 301 HTTPS redirects in Nginx to catch users arriving on HTTP pages; the Nginx URL redirect guide covers that redirect layer.
+Pair upgrade-insecure-requests with Nginx HSTS configuration only after the domain is HTTPS-ready: HSTS ensures browsers connect to your domain over HTTPS on later visits, while upgrade-insecure-requests handles subresource URLs that still reference HTTP.

 Use this directive as a temporary safety net during migration, not as a long-term solution.
-Set a deadline to finish updating your URLs, then remove the header once all hard-coded references are fixed.
-This keeps your security posture clean and ensures you’re not relying on client-side fixes for server-side URL problems.
+Set a deadline to finish updating your URLs, then remove the directive from your CSP once all hard-coded references are fixed.
+If the same CSP header contains other rules, remove only upgrade-insecure-requests and keep the remaining policy intact.

 - The header only protects visitors reaching your HTTPS page; always use 301 redirects on your HTTP server block to force HTTPS first.